-Geometric Structural Design provides a comprehensive introduction to novel geometric methods of structural design based on 2D and 3D graphical statics (Rankine, 1864; Maxwell, 1870; Wolfe, 1921; Akbarzadeh, 2016).
-The primary emphasis of the course will be on developing a general understanding of the relationship between structural forms in equilibrium and the geometric representation of their internal and external forces.
-This link is the main apparatus for designing provocative structural forms using only geometric techniques rather than complicated algebraic/numerical methods.
-Moreover, special consideration will be given to materialization of the structural geometry and the proper fabrication techniques to construct the complex geometry of the structure.
+Material Computation for Structural Geometry course provides a comprehensive introduction to novel geometric methods of structural design based on 2D and 3D graphical statics (Rankine, 1864; Maxwell, 1870; Wolfe, 1921; Akbarzadeh, 2016).
+The primary emphasis of the course will be on (i) developing a general understanding of the geometric representation of their internal and external equilibrium forces; and (ii) designing material tectonics based on the flow of forces in the system.
+Considering both force flow and material methods are necessary for designing efficient and innovative architectural structures.
+This semester, special consideration will be given to structural wood and computational methods for the detail design of joinery and assembly process of spatial node geometry and the proper fabrication techniques to construct the complex geometry of the structure.

-Note that this course is based on ongoing research in the field of 3D graphical statics, and therefore provides students with the opportunity to directly contribute to the current research in geometric methods of structural design.
-Familiarity with a parametric software is required, and code-writing ability is an asset.
-Particular attention will be given to structural model making and careful structural drawings.
+Note that this course is based on ongoing research in the field of 3D graphical statics, and therefore provides students with the opportunity to directly contribute to the current research in geometric methods of the structural design.
+Familiarity with the parametric environment of Grasshopper is required, and code-writing ability is an asset.
+Particular attention will be given to structural model making and precise structural, architectural and assembly drawings.
 The outcomes of the course will become a primary collection of Polyhedral Structures Laboratory.
 Also, a unique summer research fellowship will be available for highly motivated students to build a one-to-one scale structural prototype based on the forms developed in the class.